RomanKalkreuth/practical-optimization/README.md

 # Practical Optimization of Complex Systems

-This repository provides code examples written in Python in addition to the exercises of the practical optimization module at TU Dortmund University.
+This repository provides code examples written in Python in addition to the exercises and introductory course of the practical optimization lecture at TU Dortmund University.

 ## About